Joint Replacement Camp

 Following Your Surgery

-You will be drowsy and remain in bed the day of your operation.
+You will be drowsy and remain in bed most of the day of your operation.
+Our nursing staff will assist you to get our of bed the evening of your surgery.
+Early ambulation is essential to a quicker recovery.
 You will begin using the compression pumps as soon as possible on the first day to prevent blood clots from forming in your legs.
-You will begin using the CPM (Continuous Passive Motion) machine.
+You will begin using the CPM (Continuous Passive Motion) machine if you have had a total knee replacement and your doctor has ordered it as a part of your treatment plan.
 It is very important to use your incentive spirometer as directed to expand your lungs and prevent pneumonia.

 You will be assisted, as needed, getting out of bed, bathing, sitting in a recliner in your room, and walking.
 Your surgeon, physical therapist, and occupational therapist will visit with you to check your progress.
 Pain medication will continue to be administered in the same manner as the day of your procedure.
 X-rays will be taken of your new joint.
 You will continue to use the CPM machine while in bed.
 A case manager will visit with you about preparations for going home.

 You will be assisted with getting out of bed and walking.
-The surgical dressing will be changed.
-The IV pain medication and nerve block will be stopped and you will begin taking pain medication by mouth.
+The surgical dressing may be changed depending on what your doctor has ordered.
+The IV pain medication will be stopped and you will begin taking pain medication by mouth.
 You will continue to use the CPM machine while in bed.

 The morning will be similar to Day Two.
 The decision to go home or to a rehabilitation unit will be made by you, your surgeon, your physical therapist, and your insurance company.
 Every attempt will be made to have this decision finalized in advance.
 If you are going to a rehabilitation unit, you are generally transferred following your morning physical therapy session.